YUNSUCHO/Adversarial-Pose-Estimation-with-LSP-dataset/README.md

 --dataset  'medical'
 @@@ need to change@@
 ```
-Models are saved to `./trainmodel/` (can be changed in the --modelName).
+Models are saved to `./trainmodel/` (can be changed using --modelName in .sh file).

 To test the model,
 ```bash